Th3R3ality/GeometrizeToGTA/README.md

 <br>

-> originally made by Flashback-GTA and then modified by tabbygarf (https://tabbygarf.club/) which is where i got the source from all, credits to them
+> originally made by Flashback-GTA (https://www.youtube.com/watch?v=bGI88KDaKmY) and then modified by tabbygarf (https://tabbygarf.club/) which is where i got the source from, credits to them